 Older Than Radio: Owing to complicated political maneuvering, the young Guangxu Emperor had "mother" Ci'an and "father" Cixi.
 Both women had been wives of a previous emperor and were combining their Dowager Empress powers to rule together.

-Neil Patrick Harris and his partner David Burtka became the proud fathers of twins Harper Grace and Gideon Scott Burtka-Harris via a surrogate mother.
+Neil Patrick Harris and his husband David Burtka became the proud fathers of twins Harper Grace and Gideon Scott Burtka-Harris via a surrogate mother.

-Elton John has also had a son with his husband via surrogate.
+Elton John has had a son with his husband via surrogate.
 This caused some controversy when a supermarket used the "family shield" to "protect young shoppers" from seeing Elton, his husband and their baby on a magazine cover.
 The supermarket eventually removed the shield after receiving complaints.
-And now they have a second son as well.
+They had a second son later.

 Three-person IVF treatment: The baby has another mother, the woman who is the source of his mitochondria.
 Useful for women who have serious risk of having a baby with defective mitochondria.
 (There's probably an Aquarion joke in the making here.)